DenisAnisimov/EmpiresOfCatan/README.md

 ![Screenshot](/Screenshot.png)

-Empires of Catan is a very cool extension for the board game Catan, developed by redditor Dj-oatmeal.
+Empires of Catan is a very cool extension for the board game Catan, created by redditor Dj-oatmeal.
 The extension uses the ideas of Age of Empires when playing Catan.
 More information about Empires of Catan can be found on the following pages:

 https://docs.google.com/document/d/1WjMf2ObH04rSPRcY51dQoO3VaqxxqAdpE6i_2DaV2xY/